pictureanastronomer/pictureanastronomer.github.io/_pages/symposiumparticipants.md

 Some quick statistics about our symposium:
 - Our attendees represent -- as judged by home institution -- at least fifteen countries and six continents (and we might be able to claim a seventh for all of the attendees with experiments and experience in Antarctica).
-- Similarly, attendees are coming from over 80 institutions.
+- Similarly, attendees are coming from more than 81 institutions.
-- Of 213 registrants, 137 are attending in person and 76 are attending online.
+- Of 215 registrants, 138 are attending in person and 77 are attending online.

 List of attendees -- remote participants' names are italicized: